microsoft/promptflow/examples/tutorials/flow-deploy/kubernetes/README.md

 ```

 ### Create Kubernetes deployment yaml.
-The Kubernetes deployment yaml file serves as a blueprint for orchestrating your docker container within a Kubernetes pod.
-It meticulously outlines essential details, including the container image, port configurations, environment variables, and various settings.
-Presented below is a basic deployment template for your convenience, which you can effortlessly tailor to your specific requirements.
+The Kubernetes deployment yaml file acts as a guide for managing your docker container in a Kubernetes pod.
+It clearly specifies important information like the container image, port configurations, environment variables, and various settings.
+Below, you'll find a simple deployment template that you can easily customize to meet your needs.

 You need encode the secret using base64 firstly and input the encoded value as 'open-ai-connection-api-key' in the deployment configuration, for example:
 ```shell